-When you submit an %INCLUDE statement, it reads an entire file into the current SAS program you are running and submits that file to SAS immediately.
+When you submit an %INCLUDE statement, it reads an entire file into the current SAS program that you are running and submits that file to SAS immediately.
 A single SAS program can have as many individual %INCLUDE statements as necessary, and you can nest up to ten levels of %INCLUDE statements.
 Using the %INCLUDE statement makes it easier for you to write modular SAS programs.

-Here is an example that submits the statements stored in C:\SAS\MYJOBS\PROGRAM1.SAS using the %INCLUDE statement and member-name syntax:
+Here is an example that submits the statements that are stored in C:\SAS\MYJOBS \PROGRAM1.SAS using the %INCLUDE statement and member-name syntax:

-'''

-filename job "c:\sas\myjobs";
+filename job "c:\sas\myjobs"; %include job(program1);

-%include job(program1);

-'''

 The %INCLUDE statement also accepts several options.
 These options enable you to control the record format and length.
-Some of these options are illustrated in "Advanced External I/O Techniques" on page 162.
-For the complete syntax of the %INCLUDE statement, see "%INCLUDE Statement" on page 459.
+Some of these options are illustrated in "Advanced

+External I/O Techniques" on page 168.
+For the complete syntax of the %INCLUDE statement, see "%INCLUDE Statement: Windows" on page 463.

-Note: The default record length used by the %INCLUDE statement is 256 characters.
-If the program you are reading has records longer 256 characters, you must use the FILENAME statement to define a fileref and either use the LRECL= option in the FILENAME statement to specify the correct logical record length or specify the LRECL= option in the %INCLUDE statement.
-For details about the LRECL= option, see LRECL= in "%INCLUDE Statement" on page 459. \triangle
+The default record length used by the %INCLUDE statement is 32767 characters.
+If the program that you are reading has records longer than 32767 characters, you must use the FILENAME statement to define a fileref and either use the LRECL= option in the FILENAME statement to specify the correct logical record length or specify the LRECL= option in the %INCLUDE statement.
+For details about the LRECL= option, see LRECL= in "%INCLUDE Statement: Windows" on page 463.